Best CD players for 2022

 A note on CD changers

-As of May 2021, global supply-chain disruptions have severely impacted the availability of CD changers, to the point where we have none currently in stock.
+As of late 2021, global supply-chain disruptions have severely impacted the availability of CD changers, to the point where we have none currently in stock.
 We're expecting more from our friends at Integra and Onkyo soon, but in the meantime we couldn't just... pretend CD changers don't exist.
 We’ll update this article after our next shipment arrives.
 Thanks for your patience!

 Our best CD player picks